Deiru2k/miracle-tv/README.md

 - `/home/ubuntu/miracle-data/streaming`
 - `/home/ubuntu/miracle-data/db`

+## Dev prerequisites

+You need to have the latest version of `rethinkdb` installed on your system

 ## Setting up dev env with Nix

 CD into the project directory, then execute `$ nix-shell` to drop into development environment.